U.S. Air Force Research Lab Summer Faculty Fellowship Program

 Adaptivity of aircraft structures and systems can lead to improved performance across the flight envelope at off-design points for a given system.
 Adaptivity spans the entire range of vehicle size and speed scales, from super- and hyper-sonic systems down to SUAS, and can take many forms – from mechanized wing structures to adaptive devices that locally impact flow.
 Adaptive systems can utilize conventional materials and actuators, but most find improved chances of success with incorporation of adaptive materials due to the ability to create multifunctionality in the structure.
 Our research focuses on conception, design, and analysis of adaptive structures, demonstrating how those systems may be used, and quantifying the performance improvement possible.
 Topology optimization and other techniques are applied to numerical models in a multidisciplinary analysis environment to create new concepts and designs.
 Our work is focused in several areas: the integration and distribution of actuation into a structure in order to effectively move the structure using minimum energy; the design of novel structural layouts and mechanization concepts using topology optimization schemes tied to linear and nonlinear coupled multidisciplinary analysis; the development of secondary structures, sensors, or accompanying concepts that enhance the adaptivity benefit; and the application of adaptive technologies to unique aircraft systems.
 Keywords: reconfiguration/morphing/adaptivity, adaptive structures, topology optimization, multidisciplinary design and optimization, multifunctional structures

-To meet these objectives, research opportunities exist in the area of design, experimental validation, and life prediction for residual stress-enhanced aircraft structural components.
-Residual stress processes of interest include but are not limited to manufacturing processes such as forging, machining, and welding, as well as surface treatments such as laser peening, water jet peening, and UNSM (ultrasonic nanocrystal surface modification).
+To meet these objectives, research opportunities exist in the area of design, experimental validation, and life prediction for metallic aircraft structural components.
 Lifing approaches should include the prediction of crack growth rates and fracture paths compatible within a damage tolerance framework.
+Advances in analysis tools can include simulation-based, data-driven (artificial intelligence/machine learning), or hybrid approaches.
 Advances in validation techniques can include both destructive and nondestructive methods for quality assurance, stress evaluation, and crack growth tracking.

 Specific topics include:

-(1) Development of validated and efficient analysis techniques and design tools for predicting the fatigue characteristics of residual stress-enhanced airframe components under spectrum loading, including realistic initial conditions such as prior fatigue exposure, shot peening, and/or manufacturing-induced residual stresses.
+(1) Development of validated and efficient analysis techniques and design tools for predicting the fatigue characteristics of metallic airframe components under spectrum loading, including realistic initial conditions such as prior fatigue exposure, manufacturing, or post-manufacturing treatments.

-(2) Development of stochastic analysis techniques for quantifying the effects of input uncertainties, such as processing parameters or material response, on the predicted fatigue response of a residual stress-treated component.
+(2) Development of stochastic analysis techniques for quantifying the effects of input uncertainties, such as processing parameters or material response, on the predicted fatigue response of an airframe component.

-(3) Development of validated damage tolerance analysis methods for aircraft structural components to study the effects of deep residual stresses on fatigue crack propagation.
-Fatigue life prediction models should account for residual stress redistribution, work hardening, and/or surface deformation.
+(3) Development of validated damage tolerance analysis methods for aircraft structural components to study the effects of material processing on fatigue crack propagation.

 SF.05.00.B6110: Design, Measurement, Modeling, Analysis, and Control for Optimal Weapon Integration